1.1 – Map of Concepts

 - Huaconada from Peru.

-Egyptian raqs sharqi is not recognised by UNESCO as cultural heritage (the Egyptian government would need to nominate it, for consideration by UNESCO ), but I use it here as a case study to explore how to safeguard a transcultural dance genre as a form of cultural heritage.
+Egyptian Raqs sharqi is not recognized by UNESCO as cultural heritage (the Egyptian government would need to nominate it, for consideration by UNESCO ((see footnote 4)), but I use it here as a case study to explore how to safeguard a transcultural dance genre as a form of cultural heritage.

 I have chosen the expression ‘safeguarding’ as defined by UNESCO (2003, p.
 3), in article 2 of the 2003 Convention, as it is a term that includes the ‘identification, documentation, research, preservation, protection, promotion, enhancement, transmission’ of cultural heritage.